 - See: It's Popular, Now It Sucks.
 It overlaps with this trope a lot; if you ask any person what the worst anime is, they're likely to name something that was popular inside and outside of Japan (Especially if it was dubbed.)
 If you ask a hardcore Otaku or someone who lives in Japan what the worst anime is, they'll likely name something you've never even heard of as the worst anime ever.
 The reason you've never heard of it was because it was so bad, nobody wanted to sub it.
 Even stuff considered "Crap" has dedicated fans who wish to share it with the world by translating and subtitling it.

 - The breakdown of this trope is at least part of the reason why the Japanese Invasion began to grind to a halt in The New Tens.
 The internet fandom communities that popped up in the prior two decades were now big enough to bring many more Japanese series to the US... and they began to realize just why certain shows weren't imported.
-People not only began to realize that Japanese animation wasn't inherently superior to American animation, they also began to see that anime had its own assorted tropes and cliches, which were made more apparent once the novelty wore off and they could witness a broader, more representative cross-section of it.
+People not only began to realize that not every Japanese animation wasn't inherently superior to American animation, they also began to see that anime had its own assorted tropes and cliches, which were made more apparent once the novelty wore off and they could witness a broader, more representative cross-section of it.

 - In Finland, while many manga series are translated, anime is EXTREMELY filtered, resulting in only extremely popular series being released.
 And quite late, too; for example, Naruto was only broadcast looong after the manga was translated.